 Walk Across the Golden Gate Bridge

 Visitors come from all over the world to walk across the Golden Gate Bridge.
 Many people come to the special viewing areas in the north or south parking lots, take photos and leave, but this doesn’t give you the same feel for this beautiful structure as actually walking on the bridge.
-Hop-on hop-off tour buses (like Big Bus Tours, one of our sponsors) allow you to set your own pace and to stay here as long as you like during daylight hours.

 Getting to the Golden Gate Bridge